greenk/phpandgit/README.md

 2. After download the zip file, extract it.

-3. Go to phpandgit-master/assets/php/ folder and open the setting.php
+3. Go to phpandgit-master/assets/php/ folder and open the 'setting.php'

 4. Change username, password, database, connection string to your database configuration